BlueSkyDefender/Depth3D/README.md

 Check Disable Display Scaling On High DPI Settings

 This should fix it.
 For more look up this problem on google.

-{Call of Duty: Ghost}
-Set Image Quality to Extra.

-{Call of Duty: Black Ops 2}
-Turn off AA.

-{Hard Reset}
-Must Enable FSAA for depth buffer access.

-{Condemned: Criminal Origins}
-Depth Buffer Drops time to time Also Dissable FSAA (FSAA OFF)

-{Shadow warrior(2013)}
-Depth Buffer only in DX9 so launch it in Shadow Warrior XP and turn on FSAAX2 in game.

-{GTA 5}
-Rename the dxgi.dll too d3d11.dll for DX11 mode.

-{Skyrim V}
-Change the SkyrimPrefs.ini setting too.

-bFloatPointRenderTarget=0
-bDeferredShadows=0

-{Quake 4}
-If some how you can click on the menu.........
-Good Luck.
-Also if some how you get it working When the game Saves You have to recheck the 3D shader.
-This is where a Defaults.ini will come in handy.

 Games Not working in Reshade 3.0
 ======================================================================================================================================